alperdomo/CoverageAndPower/README.md

 2. Install the Proc::Queue perl module within the CovSnp environment using `cpanm Proc::Queue`.
 This is of use running it in parallel.

-3. use the following information as input
+3. Use the following information as input
   - filtering script
   - path to reference genome *.fa, *.fasta
   - file from vcf containing the chr, pos1 pos1